beeva-arturomartinez/beeva-best-practices/qa_testing/code_optimization/README.md

  - Leaf is a node without children.

 All the trees have a principal **root node**, that is the upper node in the tree.

+The common cases of use are:

+ - File systems.
+ - Ordering lists.
+ - Binary indexes in databases.
+ - Decision trees.

 There are different types of trees based on their design.
 We are not going to describe how to implement this data structure, we will only talk about the performance properties.